floresql/floresql/README.md

 ## 📧 Contact

 Have a question, suggestion, or just want to connect?
-Reach out to me via email contactme@floresql.com or connect with me on [LinkedIn](https://www.linkedin.com/in/floresql/).
+Email me contactme@floresql.com or connect with me on [LinkedIn](https://www.linkedin.com/in/floresql/).